PlayKit.ai

 Prepare for Release

-Move an Unreal Engine game from developer-billed testing to a packaged build
+Move an Unreal Engine game from account-billed testing to a packaged build

 Prepare for Release

-During development the SDK runs on your developer token, and AI usage is billed to your account.
-A packaged build should instead use player authentication, so each player signs in with their own PlayKit account and pays for their own AI usage.
+During development the SDK runs on your API key, and AI usage is billed to your account.
+A packaged build should instead use device auth, so each player signs in with their own PlayKit account and pays for their own AI usage.
 This page covers the switch.

-No action is required to remove the developer token.
+No action is required to remove the API key.
 It is stored in the editor-per-project configuration (EditorPerProjectUserSettings.ini, under the [PlayKit] section), which is not part of a packaged build.
-Every packaged build uses the device authentication flow (UPlayKitDeviceAuthFlow) automatically.
+Every packaged build uses the device auth flow (UPlayKitDeviceAuthFlow) automatically.

-To clear the stored token entirely, open Edit > Project Settings > Plugins > PlayKit SDK and empty the Developer Token field.
-This is optional, since the token never ships in a packaged build either way.
+To clear the stored key entirely, open Edit > Project Settings > Plugins > PlayKit SDK and empty the API Key field.
+This is optional, since the key never ships in a packaged build either way.

-To rehearse the player login flow inside the editor, enable Ignore Developer Token under Edit > Project Settings > Plugins > PlayKit SDK > Advanced.
+To rehearse the player login flow inside the editor, enable Ignore API Key under Edit > Project Settings > Plugins > PlayKit SDK > Advanced.

 Production Settings